Preparing for Your Newborn Portrait

 If your baby uses a pacifier, please be sure to bring one or two along with you, as they can really help to keep baby calm while transitioning from one pose to another.

 I highly recommend that if you’re solely breastfeeding to pump and bottle feed your milk during the session.
 I’ve had mothers who breastfeed for up to an hour and unfortunately that does delay the session quite a bit (and that does count against your allotted time coverage as well).
 If you are feeding with formula, please be sure to bring more than enough to make sure you don’t run out - just in case your baby decides to feed more than normal during the session.
 You’d be surprised… I’ve seen this happen time and time again!
 These are only recommendations to help maximize the time we have in the studio and in return you’ll be able to showcase and display more than the average number of photos from your session!

-Keeping these instructions in mind will definitely help your session go much smoother!
-In return, I’ll be able to maximize the time you have in the studio and provide you with a variety of scenes and poses.
-I know it may be hard because I’m sure you’re more than likely sleep deprived yourself, but I promise it will be well worth the effort!
+Keeping these instructions in mind will definitely help your session to go much smoother!
+In return, I’ll be able to maximize the time you have in the studio and provide you with a wide variety of scenes and poses.
+I promise it will be well worth the effort!